n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 * `name`: String.
 This should always be `option`.
 * `type`: String.
 Tells n8n which UI element to use, and what type of input to expect.
 For example, `dateTime` results in n8n adding a date picker.
 Refer to [Node UI elements](/integrations/creating-nodes/reference/ui-elements/) for more information.
 * `noDataExpression`: Boolean.
 [TODO: what is this?]
+* `action`: String.
+This parameter combines the resource and operation.
+You should always include it, as n8n will use it in future versions.
+For example, given a resource called `"Card"` and an operation `"Get all"`, your action is `"Get all cards"`.